Impact

 Affected Systems

-The affected product is the SEO Squirrly:SEO Plugin by Squirrly SEO distributed to WordPress sites.
-All installations running version 12.4.16 or earlier are vulnerable; later releases, starting at 12.4.17, contain the fix.
+The affected product is the SEO Squirrly:SEO Plugin by Squirrly SEO deployed on WordPress sites.
+All installations running version 12.4.16 or older are vulnerable; versions 12.4.17 and newer contain the fix.

 Risk and Exploitability

-The CVSS score of 7.5 classifies the issue as high severity.
-EPSS indicates an exploitation probability of less than 1 percent, and the vulnerability is not listed in the CISA KEV catalog.
-The attack vector is likely through the WordPress web interface, where an unauthenticated user can issue requests to the plugin’s administrative routes.
+The CVSS score of 7.5 marks the issue as high severity.
+The EPSS score is less than 1 percent, and the vulnerability is not listed in the CISA KEV catalog.
+The likely attack vector is through the WordPress web interface where an unauthenticated user can issue requests to the plugin’s administrative routes.
 While the low exploitation probability reduces immediate risk, any site that hosts the vulnerable plugin remains at risk until patched.

 OpenCVE Enrichment